gwen001/offsectools_www/.github/ISSUE_TEMPLATE/add-a-tool.md

 [image]a link or an attached image (required)[/image] [image]another link or an attached image (optional)[/image] [image]another link or an attached image (optional)[/image]

-Before you fill all the informations here, please give a read at the [guidelines](https://github.com/gwen001/offsectools_www/issues/1) first.